The Hepworth Wakefield Garden

 World-renowned garden designer Tom Stuart-Smith has won the gallery’s competition to design a new public garden.

 The Hepworth Wakefield, in West Yorkshire is delighted to announce details of the winning design for The Hepworth Wakefield Garden

 World-renowned garden designer Tom Stuart-Smith has won the gallery’s competition to design a new public garden.
-Measuring approximately 6,000 square metres (two and a half football pitches), The Hepworth Riverside Gallery Garden will be one of the UK’s largest free public gardens.
+Measuring approximately 6,000 square metres (two and a half football pitches), The Hepworth Wakefield Garden will be one of the UK’s largest free public gardens.

 Tom Stuart-Smith was among the four shortlisted international garden designers and visionary landscape architects vying for the opportunity.
 The shortlist included: Christopher Bradley Hole and Brita von Schoenaich (joint submission), Cleve West, and Peter Wirtz.